Quramy/vison/README.md

 For example, start editing with `vim package.json` (NPM configuration file) and call `:Vison package.json`

-If your current buffer's basename is equal to the schema name, you can ommit the argument of this command.
+If your current buffer's basename is equal to the schema name, you can omit the argument of this command.

 Once a schema file is applied, you can complete keys or values in the current buffer with omni-completion(type `<Ctrl-x><Ctrl-o>`).